 Almost exactly a month ago I set off on a road trip.
 Accompanied by my sidekick Harriet the Hippie Sheep and Blanca our trusted hire car, we followed an itinerary around the south-western tip of Western Australia.
-The trip took four weeks, but you could do it in three if you were more disciplined.
-You could even do it in two weeks, but it would be very rushed.

 I don’t normally drive.
 In part that is because I usually travel alone and hiring a car for one person is expensive.
 This trip is not a budget-friendly option, or certainly not for lone travellers.

 Also, though, I am a very nervous driver.
 I used to drive a lot and not even think about it and then I went to live in Asia for ten years, didn’t drive at all there, and somehow lost my nerve.
 On the few occasions I have driven since then I have found it very stressful, and I have tended to hit stuff (mainly gateposts, walls and that type of thing).